-Addiction can be an extremely complex issue, with various contributing factors such as environment, heritability, and/or roles within their family.
-What about intelligence?
-There have been studies highlighting the connection between addiction and intelligence, which have produced some surprising results stating: high intelligence has been more commonly linked to addiction than low intelligence.
+Addiction can be an extremely complex issue.
+Often there are a variety of contributing factors such as environment, heritability, and family roles.
+But what about intelligence?
+There have been studies highlighting the connection between addiction and intelligence.
+These studies produced some surprising results.
+One of which was that high intelligence had been more commonly linked to addiction than low intelligence.

-Some of the most creative people in history suffered from an addiction or dependence to one substance or another.
-It is believed that drinking led to Ernest Hemingway’s depression and exacerbated his mental state.
-Edgar Allen Poe resorted to alcohol to cope with stress from financial worries; Robert Downey Jr, Howard Hughes, Janis Joplin, the list goes on…
+Some of the most creative people in history suffered from an addiction or dependence on one substance or another.
+For example, it is believed that drinking led to Ernest Hemingway’s depression and exacerbated his mental state.
+Edgar Allen Poe resorted to alcohol to cope with stress from financial worries.
+Famed actor Robert Downey Jr, millionaire playboy Howard Hughes, 1960s rock icon Janis Joplin, the list goes on.

 Victory Bay Recovery Center